It’s review time on WPin, join me as I go all in-depth in my Adrenaline WordPress theme review.

 The above note comes into play after you have installed the theme itself.
 It’s highlighted at the top of the theme page after you have installed.

 In total there are 12 plugins listed in the note to install.
-Now 7 of plugins are required and the remainder are recommended.
+Now 7 of plugins are required and the remainder is recommended.
 I am going to install all of them.
 In case you are wondering or cannot read the text in the image above these are the plugins, see below:

 ACF Repeater Field Advanced Custom Fields Breadcrumb NavXT Custom Sidebars by ProteusThemes Page Builder by SiteOrigin ProteusThemes Shortcodes

-SiteOrigin Widgets Bundle Contact Form 7 One Click Demo Import Portfolio Post Type WP Featherlight – A Simple jQuery Lightbox WooCommerce – excelling eCommerce
+SiteOrigin Widgets Bundle Contact Form 7 One-Click Demo Import Portfolio Post Type WP Featherlight – A Simple jQuery Lightbox WooCommerce – excelling eCommerce

 All plugins activated what’s next?